 Host a Pinterest-Perfect Holiday Party on a Budget

-Whether you’re hosting Friendsgiving or the real-deal Thanksgiving meal, hosting is a big responsibility that often comes with a hefty price tag.
+Whether you’re hosting a small group of friends or the entire family - complete with cousins, aunts, uncles and grandparents, hosting is a big responsibility that often comes with a hefty price tag.
 Don’t stress!
 There are plenty of tricks to host a beautiful Pinterest-worthy holiday celebration that won’t cause you to ask for all your holiday gifts in cash.
-Follow our guide to hosting a budget-friendly and Pinterest-worthy Thanksgiving.
+Follow our guide to hosting a budget-friendly and Pinterest-worthy holiday.

 Color palette sets the tone

 The color palette is the foundation of a well-planned party.
 Your guests will notice your décor – or lack of it – as soon as they walk in, and it sets the mood for the rest of the night.
-This doesn’t have to be an expensive endeavor, and you don’t have to choose the traditional Thanksgiving tones, either.
+This doesn’t have to be an expensive endeavor, and you don’t have to choose the traditional red and green tones, either.
 Choose colors that complement the décor elements you already have, such as your dishes, flatware, glasses, etc. These are usually the most expensive pieces to purchase.
 If your plates are pink, embrace it.
-If your flatware is jewel toned, all the better.
+If your flatware is jewel-toned, all the better.
 Just make sure the tablecloth, napkins, centerpiece and other decorations match.

 Create a signature drink

 Every Pinterest-worthy party has a signature drink, and yours will be no different.
 For Christmas, try cranberry sangria.
 Buy frozen fruit to save on cost (and to keep the sangria cold without ice watering it down).
 Add lots of cranberries to float on top (and maybe some other fruits that match your color palette) for a picture-perfect creation.
 Try this Delish.com cran-apple sangria recipe for a beautiful cocktail everyone will want to drink – and take pictures of.